 The Food Bank of Northern Nevada helps people in need apply for SNAP Benefits (formerly known as food stamps.)
 Roughly half of Nevadans who are eligible for food stamps actually receive them.
 SNAP Benefits can help a family make ends meet by providing help purchasing food.
-For a schedule of where the SNAP team will be, click here: SNAP Outreach Calendar; or for the rural areas, click here.
+For a schedule of where the SNAP team will be in Reno-Sparks, click September and October; or for the rural areas, click for September and October.
 In Nevada, half of all food stamp benefits go to families with children.
 This statistic highlights the importance of everything the Food Stamp Outreach Program does and shows exactly how vital application guidance is to ensuring that low income children eat.

 Food Stamps generate economic activity in our local communities.

 The Food Stamp Program brings federal dollars into communities in the form of benefits which are redeemed by food stamp participants at local grocery stores.
 These benefits ripple throughout the economies of the community, state and nation.